The email retargeting is a technology allowing use various media channels, including social networks to display ads specifically to people

 The core of the technology behind is not that important.

 What is important, that having a list of emails one can show targeted advertising via different format and platforms.
 For specific campaigns, a single platform like Facebook is enough (CRM retargeting works like a charm), and for the rest, there are single entry point platforms like AdRoll, which cover up to 98% of advertising resources.

 And now let’s take a look at a few cases of how email retargeting works in real life.

 The fashion and shoe store LuckyBrand used this technique.

 - Step One.
 LuckyBrand invites the subscriber to clarify one thing: shirts or footwear?
 What do you need/like more?

 - Step Two.
 Boots or sneakers?
-Depending on what the customers choose, one is included in the corresponding retargeting base.
+Customers choose and moved to an appropriate retargeting base.
 The store does not sell directly through the newsletter, but finds out the needs and then targets these needs.

-Marketers learn interests of the consumer with a step-by-step choice of two options.
-Understanding interests allows you to make the most relevant offer (selling proposition).
+Marketers learn the interests of the consumer with a step-by-step choice of two options.
+Understanding interests allow you to make the most relevant offer (selling proposition).

 - A user visits a website with FB pixel;

 - Facebook pixel leaves a cookie on the users’ computer;